Why Choose Cedars-Sinai Marina del Rey Hospital for Hallux Rigidus Treatment?

 Your podiatrist can recommend custom orthotic devices that will protect the foot and correct the shape.

 Are you experiencing symptoms associated with hallux rigidus?
-The highly skilled doctors and surgeons at Marina Del Rey Hospital can answer questions, provide information, and suggest treatment options based on your specific medical condition.
+The highly skilled doctors and surgeons at Cedars-Sinai Marina del Rey Hospital can answer questions, provide information, and suggest treatment options based on your specific medical condition.